-HASW is committed to working with our employers and partners to implement training solutions that will address business needs and contribute towards the education, job-readiness, and meeting apprenticeship End Point Assessment (EPA) requirements along with the continued welfare of current and future apprentices.
+HASW is committed to working with our employers and subcontractors to implement training solutions for learners that will address business needs and enhance opportunities towards further education, job-readiness, and meeting apprenticeship End Point Assessment (EPA) requirements.
+We will support individuals who share protected characteristics along with the continued welfare and support an entry point for disadvantaged groups.
+We do not offer subcontracting delivery to meet short term objectives.

-HASW have robust policies and procedures in place to carry out the necessary due diligence checks, including recent Ofsted Inspection Reports, on sub-contractors and keep comprehensive records of all communications.
-This clear and well-defined structure allows the HASW to maintain a clear objective; providing a transparent provision of high quality, value for money training, whilst constantly ensuring that all relevant controls and safeguards are in place to manage the learning experience, efficiently and effectively for the duration of the contract.
+HASW have robust policies and procedures in place to carry out the necessary due diligence checks, including recent Ofsted Inspection Reports on sub-contractors and keep comprehensive records of all communications.
+This clear and well-defined structure allows the HASW to maintain a clear objective; providing a transparent provision of high quality, value for money training, whilst constantly ensuring that all relevant controls and safeguards are in place to manage the learning experience efficiently and effectively for the duration of the contract.
 This has been reflected in the EPA success rates, the Qualification Achievement Rates and the Employer & Learner Satisfaction Survey (2018/19 – Employer 9.1% and Learner 92.7%).
-HASW ensures that funding is allocated accordingly and not inadvertently diverted to extremist organisations.

 HASW continually reviews our sub-contracting responsibilities and activity which is comprehensively monitored at all times, following the ESFA’s guidelines particularly to the proposed changes to subcontracting as and when they are published within the specified time scale.

-HASW and its Board of Governance annually review the rationale to ensure its relevance and quality of delivery to all parties.
+HASW and its Board of Governance annually review the rationale to ensure its relevance and quality of delivery to all parties, or earlier if the funding rules dictate.

 HASW is committed to continual improvement to the quality of teaching, learning and assessment.
 This is demonstrated though it’s subcontracting fees policy by ensuring that all partners are selected through demonstrable evidence that they deliver quality teaching and learning and are managed through a process of regular performance monitoring.